zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

       | **type**: str

     {property}
-      Additional properties of the storage volume, as described in the data model of the 'Storage Volume' element object of the 'Storage Group' object in the :term:`HMC API` book.
+      Additional properties of the storage volume, as described in the data model of the 'Storage Volume' element object of the 'Storage Group' object in the :term:\`HMC API\` book.
 The property names have hyphens (-) as described in that book.

   virtual-storage-resources
-    Only present if ``expand=true``: Virtual storage resources of the storage group.
+    Only present if \ :literal:`expand=true`\ : Virtual storage resources of the storage group.

     | **returned**: success+expand
     | **type**: list
     | **elements**: dict

     {property}
-      Properties of the virtual storage resource, as described in the data model of the 'Virtual Storage Resource' element object of the 'Storage Group' object in the :term:`HMC API` book.
+      Properties of the virtual storage resource, as described in the data model of the 'Virtual Storage Resource' element object of the 'Storage Group' object in the :term:\`HMC API\` book.
 The property names have hyphens (-) as described in that book.

   attached-partitions
-    Only present if ``expand=true``: Partitions to which the storage group is attached.
+    Only present if \ :literal:`expand=true`\ : Partitions to which the storage group is attached.

     | **returned**: success+expand
     | **type**: list
     | **elements**: dict

     {property}
-      Properties of the partition, as described in the data model of the 'Partition' object in the :term:`HMC API` book.
+      Properties of the partition, as described in the data model of the 'Partition' object in the :term:\`HMC API\` book.
 The property names have hyphens (-) as described in that book.